Theory of the Elementary Particles: The ratios m( )/m(e ), m( )/m(e ) and m(p)/m(e)

 The ratio of the mass of the proton to the mass of the electron, for which an explanation has been looked for since about a hundred years, is m(p)/m(e)(\emph{exp}) = 1836.15.
 From our theoretical explanation of the neutron follows that

 because the energy lost in the $\beta$-decay of the neutron is 1.29333\,MeV or 1.01239\,$\cdot$\,5/2\,$\cdot$\,m(e$^\pm)\,$c$^2$.
 1930.0 is 1.051 times the experimental mass ratio 1836.15.
-We have, again, considered only the mass of the neutrino lattice in the proton, not the consequences of the three elementary electrical charges in the proton.
-The empirical formula for m(p)/m(e) is
+We have, again, considered only the mass of the neutrino lattice in the proton, not the consequences of the three charges in the proton.
+An empirical formula for m(p)/m(e) is

 The persistent appearance of the fine structure constant $\alpha_f$ in the leading term of the ratio of the masses of the particles to the mass of the electron is a consequence of the preponderance of the mass of the muon neutrinos in the lattices of the particles, following the relation m($\nu_e$) = $\alpha_f\,\cdot$\,m($\nu_\mu$).